rocket-pool/old.docs.rocketpool.net/src/guides/node/performance.md

 **You should pin this tab or create a bookmark with it so you can quickly jump to it and check the status of your validator.**

-### Beaconcha.in app: validator overview and push notifications
+### Beaconcha.in App: Validator Overview and Push Notifications

 The Beaconcha.in website is a great way to view metrics and set up email alerts.
 Their mobile app has a more "at-a-glance" nature.
-It also features a push notification service that includes some useful alerts like
+It also features a push notification service that includes some useful alerts like:

 1. Notifications of issues like missed attestations
 2. Notifications of Rocket Pool reward rounds